1. Child’s Birth Certificate amended for paternity issues.

 In many cases, if the paternity of the child is acknowledged shortly after birth,

-the child may not have an identity document showing his/her name as it is shown on
+the child may not have an identity document showing their name as it is shown on the

 2. Adult or Child’s Birth Certificate amended because of administrative name

 Some U.S. States allow individuals to change their name on the birth record to reflect

 gender identity without court involvement.
 Individuals who use these provisions to

 change their name may receive an approval letter from the State authorizing the name

 change along with the amended / corrected birth certificate.